MetaDex-M/MetaDex-M-githubpages.io/index.md

 ## Launch Details

 1. Starting 29 April 2022 we will open the sale of tokens on our Dex.
+(Or it may be open now go check)
 2. Every day the yield % will go up by 1% for 15 days till we reached a 15X
 3. You have to stake BNB and M pair and commit it to the yield farm.
 4. Extra rewards will be handed out for stakeholders that stay the 15-day period.